rticommunity/rticonnextdds-examples/examples/multichannel/README.txt

 multicast receive addresses, because it learns about the DataWriter's receive_addresses upon endpoint discovery and then receives on them.

-The example includes also two pcap files captured with Wireshark that show the traffic using multichannel and single channel.
+The example includes also two PCAP files captured with Wireshark that show the traffic using multichannel and single channel.

 - multichannel.pcap shows the wire traffic when multichannel is used.